When It's Alright

-"When It's Alright" is a song by English singer Sam Smith, released as their second single on 2 April 2009.
+"When It's Alright" is a song by the English singer Sam Smith, released as their second single on 2 April 2009.

 Background

 In February 2009, Venus & Mars Music released promotional singles of "When It's Alright" in the United Kingdom.
 While it was a pop-soul track in its original form, "When It's Alright" had received remix treatment by Kinky Roland, Per Qx and Kid Massive, and was serviced to club DJs.
 The remixes transformed the song into a deep house club track.
 While "When It's Alright" hadn't quite broken into the mainstream, it was gaining positive reviews.
 Eventually, a German dance label Kosmo Records approached Venus & Mars Music and signed a worldwide license deal for the track.
 "When It's Alright" was re-promoted in April 2009 with new remixes by German producer, Tom Novy.